 - Freshly ground pepper, to taste

 - 2 cups diced chicken (cooked or uncooked)

 - Egg noodles, cooked according to package directions

-Serve soup spooned over prepared noodles.
+- To serve, ladle the soup spooned over prepared noodles.

 TIP: I like to make up a big pot of soup and freeze it in individual servings in freezer zipper bags for lunches.
-Many soups freeze well, but soups with noodles, potatoes or rice freeze better if you freeze the noodles, potatoes or rice in a separate single serving bags and reheat them separately.
+Many soups freeze well, but soups with noodles, potatoes, or rice freeze better if you freeze the noodles, potatoes or rice in a separate single serving bags and reheat them separately.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 157Total Fat: 7gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 40mgSodium: 1055mgCarbohydrates: 12gFiber: 2gSugar: 4gProtein: 12g

 Other Pressure Cooker Chicken Soup Recipes You’ll Enjoy